Steve Meretzky

 Steven Eric Meretzky (born May 1, 1957) is an American video game developer.
-He is best known for creating Infocom games in the early 1980s, including collaborating with author Douglas Adams on the interactive fiction version of The Hitchhiker's Guide to the Galaxy, one of the first games to be certified "platinum" by the Software Publishers Association.
+He is best known for creating Infocom games in the early 1980s, including collaborating with author Douglas Adams on the interactive fiction game of The Hitchhiker's Guide to the Galaxy, one of the first games to be certified "platinum" by the Software Publishers Association.
 Later, he created the Spellcasting trilogy, the flagship adventure series of Legend Entertainment.
 He has been involved in almost every aspect of game development, from design to production to quality assurance and box design.

 His keen wit, prose, and coding skill made him one of the first interactive fiction writers (along with Dave Lebling) admitted to the Science Fiction Writers of America, and in September 1999, PC Gamer magazine named Meretzky as one of their twenty-five "Game Gods"; those who have made an indelible mark on the history of computer gaming.

 Biography

 Meretzky was raised in Yonkers, New York.
-His father was trained as an accountant, but spent a career of 25 years selling automotive hardware.
+His father was trained as an accountant, but spent 25 years selling automotive hardware.
 Meretzky's mother was a bookkeeper.
 He graduated from Yonkers High School in 1975.
 He went on to attend the Massachusetts Institute of Technology, where he earned a Bachelor of Science in construction management in 1979.
 After working in the construction industry for two years, in 1981 Meretzky decided to pursue a career as a game tester for Infocom after co-founder Marc Blank asked Meretzky to take over the job from his roommate Mike Dornbrook.
 In 1983, he became a full-time writer (an "Implementor"), scripting Planetfall and creating the famous cult figure robot sidekick "Floyd".

 While working on Planetfall, people noted the similarities between his game and Douglas Adams' Hitchhiker's Guide to the Galaxy.
 Meretzky listened to the radio series and enjoyed it, so he included a reference to the series in his game.
 In 1984, Meretzky collaborated with Adams over the course of three months in order to create a computer game adaption of Adams' series, which became one of the bestselling games of the era.
 A sequel to the game, titled Milliways: The Restaurant at the End of the Universe was proposed, but got cancelled due to the dwindling popularity of text adventure games.

 Another popular game was Leather Goddesses of Phobos, whose risque writing pushed the boundaries of the art.
 In an interview, Meretzky said that he originally just wrote the name on a project board as a joke, but was later asked to actually develop a game to go along with the title.

 In A Mind Forever Voyaging, Meretzky attempted to address social issues, but Infocom's success was declining, and the 1988 Zork Zero was his last title there.